 Jill has particular experience counseling clients on myriad aspects of public contracting and procurement disputes, including defending bid protest challenges and litigating construction claims.
 Her construction claims experience includes representing clients before dispute review panels and boards in multiple states and in high-stakes disputes on numerous issues that arise in the context of a complex infrastructure project, including utility adjustments and relocations, environmental permitting, environmental re-evaluation, and delay and disruption claims.

-She also provides general counsel services to public transportation agencies on a wide variety of matters, including construction contracts, alternative procurement processes, the Brown Act and Public Records Act.
-This expertise includes: organizational conflicts under federal law; Disadvantaged Business Enterprise (DBE) requirements, including good faith efforts regulations; bid protest administrative procedures; and statutes and regulations governing alternative procurement processes, including Congestion Management/General Contractor, sole source, and negotiated procurements.
+Jill also provides general counsel services to public transportation agencies on a wide variety of matters, including construction contracts, alternative procurement processes, the Brown Act and Public Records Act.
+This expertise includes: organizational conflicts under federal law; Disadvantaged Business Enterprise (DBE) requirements, including good faith efforts regulations; bid protest administrative procedures; and statutes and regulations governing alternative procurement processes, including Construction Management/General Contractor, sole source, and negotiated procurements.

 REAL ESTATE & INFRASTRUCTURE LITIGATION